Table of Contents

 Super Bowl Betting Lines

-Bettors can make tons of different wagers when betting on the Super Bowl in Tennessee.
-They’ll have access to all the same betting lines typically found at NFL games, along with an insane amount of props, some of which have nothing to do with the action on the fi
+Bettors can make tons of different wagers on betting apps when wagering on the Super Bowl in Tennessee.
+They’ll have access to all the same betting lines typically found at NFL games, along with an insane amount of props, some of which have nothing to do with the action on the field.

 The most common NFL bets are on moneylines, spreads, and totals.